DamienRobert/Documentation/logiciels/network/ip.md

 $ ip link set dev ifb0 up # repeat for ifb1, ifb2, ...

 And redirect ingress traffic from the physical interfaces to corresponding ifb interface.
 For eth0 -> ifb0:
-$ tc qdisc add dev eth0 handle ffff: ingress
+$ tc qdisc add dev eth0 handle ffff: ingress #Note: handle ffff: seems to be the default for ingress
 $ tc filter add dev eth0 parent ffff: protocol ip u32 match u32 0 0 action mirred egress redirect dev ifb0
 Again, repeat for eth1 -> ifb1, eth2 -> ifb2 and so on, until all the interfaces you want to shape are covered.